When are Public Infrastructure applications due?

 What if there is more than one person listed as a contact for the same Indian Tribe?

 Each person listed on the HUD website as a contact must be contacted, regardless of whether they belong to the same tribe.

 What if FEMA does not have a flood map for the area being cleared?

 For those areas that FEMA has developed preliminary maps, HUD has indicated that these should be used.
 If FEMA has not published flood maps or developed preliminary maps of the area, the grantee must make a finding based on best available data, such as the municipality/parish engineer, or local Flood Control Agency.

 When and how should an audit be submitted to the OCD?

 An audit or financial report is required annually from each grantee within six months from the grantee's fiscal year end.
-It can be submitted by e-mail to Janelle.Dickey@la.gov or one copy can be mailed to the Office of Community Development, P.O.
-Box 94095, Baton Rouge, LA 70804-9095.
+Once the report has been submitted to the Louisiana Legislative Auditor, notification can be e-mailed to Janelle Dickey.

 Do Financial Management Questionnaires (FMQ) need to be updated?